-The design of waste and recycling storage areas within residential flat buildings, manor houses, multi dwelling housing and multi dwelling housing (terraces) needs to address specific challenges with regard to waste volumes, ease of access and operation of waste sorting and removal systems.
+The design of waste and recycling storage areas within the multi dwelling housing and residential flat buildings needs to address specific challenges with regard to waste volumes, ease of access and operation of waste sorting and removal systems.

 Resources such as the Better Practice Guide for Waste Management in Multi-Unit Dwellings can also be used to inform design of medium density developments.